Bracktus/rchu.cc/articles/markdown/spotify.md

 2. Using spotifyd (spotify premium only)
 3. Using ncspot (spotify premium only)

 The desktop app is pretty decent.
 It comes with desktop notifications and just works out of the box.
 If you dislike the look of it you can use [spicetify](https://github.com/khanhas/spicetify-cli) to customise it.
-This include changing the colours and layout of the client, removing uneccesary features and even injecting additional functionality.
+This include changing the colours and layout of the client, removing unnecessary features and even injecting additional functionality.

 [Spotifyd](https://github.com/Spotifyd/spotifyd) is a spotify daemon.
 Basically it's an instance of spotify that runs in the background.
 It's super lightweight so it doesn't come with a client.
 You'll need to install one like [spotify-tui](https://github.com/Rigellute/spotify-tui) or just use your phone with spotify connect to queue songs.
 It doesn't come with desktop notifications so you can use the spotify API or [playerctl](https://github.com/altdesktop/playerctl) to create your own.